mvysny/vaadin-on-kotlin/docs/index.md

 No JavaEE nor Spring needed; all complex features are deliberately left out, which makes Vaadin-on-Kotlin a perfect starting point for beginner programmers.

+With VOK you only write server-side Kotlin code - no JavaScript and no CSS is necessary until much later on, when you decide to style up your application and/or write your own custom rich component.

+VOK is not yet another HTTP route mapping library, on the contrary: it provides you with a wide palette of built-in powerful Vaadin components: lazy paged tables, color pickers, sliders; allows drag'n'drop between those components.
+All components have their
+JavaScript counterpart which makes them rich in functionality; Vaadin transparently handles the state synchronisation between the client part and the server part of the component, so that you can focus on your server-side Kotlin code only.

+Because of that, VOK feels more of a client widget library (such as JavaFX) than a web page-based framework.

 ## QuickStart